PAC Codes: Sequential Decoding vs List Decoding: NUMERICAL RESULTS

 \subsubsection{Reed-Muller (RM) Rate-profile}

 The bit-channels for information bits are selected according to the row-weights ($w_i=wt(g_N^i)$ where $g_N^i$ is the $i$-th row) of $G_N$.
 When the candidate bit-channels with the smallest row-weight is more than need, the more reliable ones are selected.
-In this case, the rate-profile is called {\em RM-polar} \cite{li}.
+In this case, the rate-profile is called {\em RM-polar} \cite{li}\footnote{Note that the RM-Polar rate profile $\mathcal{A}^{\text{RM-Polar}}=\mathcal{A}^{\text{RM}}\cup\mathcal{A}^{\text{Polar}}$ suggested in Section \ref{sssec:rm-polar} is quite different from \cite{li} since $K'=\sum_{j=0}^{r'}{n \choose j}$ channel indices forming $\mathcal{A}^{\text{RM}}$ are chosen based on the row-weight rule, among $\mathbf{G}_N$-rows with weight larger than $d_{min}$, and the rest, that is, $K-K'\leq{n\choose r'+1}$ among the most reliable channels corresponding to rows with weight $d_{min}$, as demonstrated in Fig. \ref{fig:rate-profile} (middle).
+See the method {\em rmPolar\_build\_mask} in rate\_profile.py on github.}.
 In this work, the reliability measure is the mean LLR obtained from density evolution with Gaussian approximation (DEGA).